 Sellers.json is a relatively new tech introduced by IAB that lets supply-side partners keep a list of inventory providers (programmatic publishers and resellers); in comparison, ads.txt is where publishers keep a list of authorized sellers.

 Basically, with sellers.json, SSPs and ad exchanges declare the publishers and inventory providers they are partnered with and whose inventory they have the permission to sell.
 SSPs and ad exchanges host this file on their servers and are responsible for managing it.
-There’s a predefined format for the sellers.json file, which is similar to ads.txt.
+To check sellers.json list of a partner, simply type their domain followed by ‘/sellers.json’.
 For example: appnexus.com/sellers.json.

 And What is OpenRTB Supply Chain Object?

 Supply Chain complements the use of sellers.json.
 It enables buyers to see all the parties selling/reselling a specific bid request.
 It is composed of a set of nodes, where each node represents a seller in the supply chain.
 Basically, it gives a pathway to understand the flow of bid requests from the website to the advertiser’s ad creative.

 Sellers.json and OpenRTB Supply Chain Object come in as a single package.
 Demand-side uses both the technologies to track bid requests and empower transparent, confident purchases.

 The Parent object is the top-level object that acts as a container for all properties in a sellers.json file.